AbdiJavad/JavadAbdi_CV/README.md

 •	I have thoroughly examined and evaluated the code for channel WSDL and socket programming, leading to a noticeable improvement in code quality efficiency.
 This process has enriched my understanding of the software development life cycle (SDLC), contributing to 18% increase in expertise.

 •	Restructured and optimized socket programming, resulting in a 40% reduction in data transfer time and increasing system performance.
-   Environment: Java EE, DB2, tomcat, hibernate, and spring boot.
+   Environment: Java SE, DB2, tomcat, hibernate, and spring boot.

     SEPAH BANK  (Jun.
 2011- Dec.
 2019)